physical-computation/Conventions/README-CCodingConventions.md

+0. The overarching rule: follow the conventions in the file to which you are making modifications.

 1. Code indented with tabs, not spaces.
 If you use `vim`, set your `.vimrc` as follows so you can see where you have stray spaces:
 ```
 set list